anthonyiiilumogdang-ops/Accounts_Payable_Process_Automation_with_AI_Builder-PowerAutomate-/README.md

 Automated Accounts Payable pipeline built with Microsoft Power Platform and AI Builder.

 ## What It Does
-- Detects new invoices uploaded to SharePoint
+- Detects new invoices received through Outlook
 - Extracts invoice data (vendor, amount, due date, line items) using AI Builder
 - Saves structured data to a Dataverse queue with status tracking
 - Routes invoices through an approval workflow